 - And much more

-This would enable you to choose the Clothing category, so that the deal is only triggered when a customer adds that type of item to their cart.
-You could then select the same options under Apply Type, enabling the customer to include a second clothing item in their order for free.
+This would enable you to choose the Clothing category so that the deal is only triggered when a customer adds that type of item to their cart.
+You could then select the same options under Customer Gets, enabling the customer to include a second clothing item in their order for free.

 Step 3: Set up cart conditions